 Writing Consultants assist and support writers of all skill levels at any stage of a writer's process.
-Consultants are not professional editors or proofreaders; by acting as skilled audience members and rhetorical listeners, they help writers see their strengths and give them strategies to improve their shortcomings.
+Consultants are not professional editors or proofreaders; by acting as skilled audience members and rhetorical listeners, they help writers see their strengths and give them strategies to improve their challenges.
 Consultants actively engage with writers by asking questions, giving feedback, and demonstrating techniques that writers can apply to future writing tasks.
 Another option is to request a matched writing consultant.
-A writing match is a semester-long commitment, and works best for students serious about meeting regularly with a consultant to work intensively on their writing.
+A writing match is a semester-long commitment, and works best for students serious about meeting regularly with a consultant to work intensively on their writing, whether they have a writing assignment due or not.